Algebraic Surfaces in Positive Characteristic: Kodaira dimension zero

 \subsection{(Quasi-)hyperelliptic surfaces}

-In characteristic $p\neq2,3$ these surfaces are characterized by the following invariants:
+In characteristic $p\neq2,3$, these surfaces have the following invariants:

-Moreover, these surfaces are equipped with two elliptic fibrations: one is the Albanese fibration $S\to E$, where $E$ is an elliptic curve, and then there exists a second fibration $S\to\PP^1$.
+Moreover, these surfaces are equipped with two elliptic fibrations: one is the Albanese fibration $S\to E$, where $E$ is an elliptic curve, and then, there exists a second fibration $S\to\PP^1$.
 It turns out that all these surfaces arise as quotients

-where $E$ and $F$ are elliptic curves, $G$ is a group acting faithfully on $E$ and $F$ and the quotient yielding $S$ is via the diagonal action.
-In particular, the classical list \cite[List 10.27]{Badescu} of Bagnera--DeFranchis gives all classes.
+where $E$ and $F$ are elliptic curves, and $G$ is a group acting faithfully on both, $E$ and $F$.
+The quotient yielding $S$ is via the diagonal action.
+In particular, the classical list of Bagnera--DeFranchis (see \cite[List 10.27]{Badescu}) gives all classes.

 The more complicated classes arise in characteristic $2$ and $3$.
-Firstly, these surfaces are characterized by (again, $\equiv$ denotes numerical equivalence)
+First, these surfaces have invariants (again, $\equiv$ denotes numerical equivalence)